Tang dynasty painting: Mid and Late period

 The great poet Wang Wei (王維) first created the brush and ink painting of shan-shui, literally "mountains and waters" (水墨山水畫).
 He further combined literature, especially poetry, with painting.
 The use of line in painting became much more calligraphic than in the early period.

 The theory of painting also developed, and Buddhism, Taoism, and traditional literature were absorbed and combined into painting.
 Paintings on architectural structures, such as murals (壁畫), ceiling paintings, cave paintings, and tomb paintings, were very popular.
 An example is the paintings in the Mogao Caves in Xinjiang during this period.
+The richness and extravagance of Tang tomb murals started getting revealed only with the beginning of their archaeological discoveries, otherwise, the study of the Tang dynasty art relied solely on attributed works in museums and the availability of copious Buddhist murals in the Dunhuang Cave Temples in Gansu.
+These murals are found to have been severely limited in scope and originality.
+In contrast, the excavated wall paintings are original and located in the ancient Tang capital of Zhangan while being dated securely.
+These tomb paintings have allowed in-depth analysis, as the burial date and the occupant’s identity are available as stone epitaphs.

+In the Xian regions, wall paintings in the tombs span almost over three centuries, from the early seventh to the late ninth but in terms of quality, murals from the early Tang are in better condition.
+Moreover, murals from the tombs of the Tang royal family members, particularly Prince Zhang Huai, Princess Yong Tai, and Prince Yi De, are of the best quality in a huge number.